Weekend Cycle in Claremont + Cake Breakfast

-The Claremont area is great for cycling, long wide roads and bicycle paths are easy enough to speed along and the park cycle paths are family friendly.
+The Claremont area is an ideal spot for cycling with long wide roads and various bicycle paths which can be linked up.
 There are also cafes, farmer markets and the Claremont Quarter Shopping Centre to tempt a cyclist.
-The Fremantle train line passes through Claremont and cyclists can also use the Transperth train service to reach the leafy green neighbourhood.
+The Fremantle train line passes through Claremont which is super handy if you wish to catch the Transperth train service to reach this leafy green neighbourhood.

-The protected Lake Claremont covers approximately 70 hectares of wetland and native bush.
+A short distance from the train station is Lake Claremont, an area covering approximately 70 hectares of wetland and native bush.
 There is a bicycle path that fringes along the lake.
 One side of the path is smooth bitumen ideally suited for roller blades and skate boards.
 The other side traces much closer to the lake and is popular for bird watching and spotting a family of black swans, the path is compact limestone and okay for bicycles.
 There is a small playground with BBQ facilities and a large grass space to play ball or unleash the electronic helicopter.

 Cute vintage children’s playground

-It is hard to believe and sad to think that Lake Claremont was used as a rubbish tip in the 1960’s.
+Looking around now it is hard to believe that Lake Claremont was used as a rubbish tip in the 1960’s.
 Definitely a success story for the residents and environment, the lake is now a Conservation Category Wetland and a designated Bush Forever site.
 The friends of Lake Claremont Volunteer group come together regularly to work on maintaining the surrounding vegetation.
 Australian native birds have now returned to the lake and over 80 local and migratory birds can be seen in this little pocket of nature fringed by suburbia.